finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier type.
     String code = "code_example"; // String | Code of the person under specified identifier type's scope and code.
 This together with stated identifier type uniquely              identifies the person.
     List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the identifiers to delete.
 These take the format              {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 Each property must be from the \"Person\" domain.
 Identifiers or identifiers not specified in request will not be changed.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete the identifiers.
 Defaults to the current LUSID system datetime if not specified.
-Must not include an effective datetime of identifiers are perpetual. try {
+Must not include an effective datetime if identifiers are perpetual. try {
       DeletedEntityResponse result = apiInstance.deletePersonIdentifiers(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt);
       System.out.println(result);